 It is said that after the British victory in the Revolt of 1857, the Britishers had confiscated the mosque and also had stationed the soldiers there.
 And it is also said that the Britishers also wanted to destroy the mosque as an act of punishment to the city.
 However, due to the opposition faced by them, the destruction couldn’t be done.

-Beautiful Paintings.
 There are many paintings out of which a visitor can have a fairly good idea of the long-gone history of Delhi and its various nuances.

 This is another prominent historical structure to explore.
 A UNESCO World Heritage site, the astounding architecture of the monument is a subject of contemplation for many.

-By Train.
 Getting a train to the capital city of our country is not hard at all.
 You can easily catch a train other Indian cities.
 Tourists can consider deboarding the train at Old Delhi Train station.
 From there, the masjid is located at a distance of 2-3 km only.